The Five Sensory Test Design Principles

 #5: Listen in for marketing implications

-Method Testing - marketing 1Sensory testing is often exploratory in nature and when product is in hand, consumers feel free to unleash anything and everything that comes to mind about the product.
+Sensory tests are often exploratory in nature and when the product is in hand, consumers feel free to unleash anything and everything that comes to mind about the product.
 In addition to direct lines of questioning about flavor, texture, form factor, you’ll often come across a few gems that can serve as inputs into your marketing strategy.
 Drivers of trial, shelf expectations, points on confusion, and lead benefits come up organically more often than not, in qualitative interviews or open-ends.
 Think of it as free advice your brand and marketing partners need to hear!

-Example: Our relationship with the SnackFutures team at Mondelez has shone a light on how impactful sensory testing can be for the entire product launch team.
+Example: Our relationship with the SnackFutures team at Mondelez has shone a light on how impactful sensory analysis can be for the entire product launch team.
 We found in a recent sensory test that consumers have very little understanding of sustainable production processes when it comes to snack creation.
 This insight raised the bar on education of the practice this prototype was based on, critical for future product messaging to resonate.

 Stay tuned for more from this Method Series!